polywrap/handbook/docs/vision-purpose-values.md

 We will only introduce processes as-needed and will thoughtfully weigh the trade-offs of each one.

 **Sustainable Velocity**
-We have a timeline for project milestones that give us time for stable, quality releases but also keeps us accountable for keeping up a healthy velocity.
+We set a timeline for project milestones that allow for a stable, quality releases.
+This also keeps us accountable for maintaining a healthy progress.